exo-docker/exo/README.md

 | EXO_ES_PASSWORD | NO | - | the password to connect to the elasticsearch server (if authentication is activated on the external elasticsearch).
 | EXO_ES_INDEX_REPLICA_NB | NO | `0` | the number of replicat for elasticsearch indexes (leave 0 if you don't have an elasticsearch cluster).
 | EXO_ES_INDEX_SHARD_NB | NO | `0` | the number of shard for elasticsearch indexes.

+INFO: the default embedded ElasticSearch in not recommended for production purpose.

 ## LDAP / Active Directory